MarcoWorms/ruby-game-of-life/README.md

  - ruby main.rb

-If you do not have Gosu you should install it before running (you don't need to do this if you use the windows bin)
+If you do not have Gosu you should install it before running (you don't need to do this if you use the windows .exe)

  - gem install gosu